 The COVID19 global pandemic has demonstrated that UK energy sector organisations cannot stand alone in ever-increasing complex threats to critical national infrastructure.
 MISP allows for a lower barrier of entry in terms of cost and ease of getting CTI shared quickly.
-With adequate testing, fears can be assuaged (such as those of over-sharing), and an appropriate sharing model for the industry can be adopted to allow for high-levels of participation.
-The use of MISP in the UK energy sector would enable the threats to the industry to be shared quickly and securely, and this study can be used as a foundation to encourage wider CTI sharing in the sector, ideally in the near future.
+The use of MISP in the UK energy sector will enable the threats to the industry to be shared quickly and securely, and this study can be used as a foundation to encourage wider CTI sharing in the sector, ideally in the near future.